Maple Syrup Season at Tiffin

 Our maple syrup program provides an in-depth look at tree ecology and maple syrup production.
 Students enjoy hands-on activities including drilling and tapping trees.

-Specially for Primary & Preschool - Students aged 8 and younger will learn the basics of tree ecology and maple syrup production through storytelling, puppets and hands-on activities!
+Specially for Primary & Preschool - Students aged 8 and younger will learn the basics of tree ecology and maple syrup production through outdoor exploration, storytelling and hands-on activities!

 Full Day (4 hr—$15.00/student)